-The second approach models the conditional variance of pay with realized variance of past CEO pay in the spirit of Schwert (1989) and Andersen and Bollerslev (1998).
-Using realized variance has the benefit that we can use the universe of ExecuComp firms, increasing the sample size considerably in both cross section and time series.
-However, it comes at the cost of having to assume that contract parameters are time invariant for each CEO, an assumption that is nonetheless standard in panel data studies estimating pay-for-performance parameters.
-The results using realized variance of total CEO pay are broadly consistent with the results using Incentive Lab data that explicitly deal with time variation in contract parameters.
+of having to assume that contract parameters are time invariant for each CEO, which is the standard assumption in empirical panel data studies estimating pay-for-performance parameters.
+The results of regressing total pay on realized variance of total CEO pay are consistent with the results using Incentive Lab data that explicitly deal with time variation in contract parameters.

-The third approach uses a variant of Engle's (1982) autoregressive conditional heteroskedasticity (ARCH) model to jointly estimate the mean of pay and the volatility of pay.
+The third approach uses a variant of Engle's (1982) autoregressive conditional heteroskedasticity (ARCH) model to jointly estimate the mean of total pay and the volatility of pay.
 The ARCH model estimates an equation for the level of pay and another equation for the volatility of pay.
-This simultaneous determination of mean and variance of pay is consistent with the theory and constitutes an advantage over the realized volatility approach.
+This simultaneous determination of mean and variance of pay is consistent with the theory, where mean pay and the volatility of pay are jointly determined.
 By estimating the model in the full panel of ExecuComp firms, we minimize the limitation of this approach of requiring a large time series of data.
 We use an ARCH-in-mean model where the conditional volatility of pay enters the equation of mean pay.
-This approach too generates results that are broadly consistent with the results using Incentive Lab data.
+This approach, too, generates results that are consistent with the other two approaches.